 When I bought my first home, I didn’t have a lot of money to work with.
 My first bed was a futon I bought from Walmart.
-The flimsy metal tubing that held it all together lacked a sense of strength.
+The flimsy metal tubing that held it together lacked a sense of strength.
 There was nothing solid about it and it was very uncomfortable.
 A bed that meets feng shui guidelines is exactly the opposite of my $90 futon.

 Your bed, regardless of size, should have a good solid headboard and sturdy frame.
 Avoid beds with storage underneath.
 The qi energy should be able to freely flow under and around the bed.
 Very strict feng shui practitioners will only use beds with solid wood headboards.
-The bed I sleep in now however has a headboard that’s made of wood and solid iron scroll work and I’m happy with it.
+The bed I sleep in now, however, has a headboard that’s made of wood and solid iron scrollwork and I’m happy with it.

 Positioning Your Bed Properly

 Bed position is the one single thing that really cut back the frequency of my sleep paralysis episodes.
 You should be able to see the door from your bed without being directly in the line of the door.
 When I finally ditched the Walmart futon and bought a real bed, I had it placed like this: